wintere/introhpc-archive/talapas-essentials/talapas-desktop.md

 **CPU Cores:** You must ask for at least `1`.
 Only code or software packages that are configured to do so can take advantage of multiple cores.

 **Total memory:** We typically recommend 4GB per CPU core.
-You can ask for up to 100GB.
+You can ask for up to 192GB on `interactive` and up to 48GB on `interactivegpu`.

 **GPU enabled:** Only check if you require a GPU.
 To use a GPU, this box must be checked **AND** you must run on the `interactivegpu` partition.